anhlt/anhlt.github.io/plugins/liquid_tags/Readme.md

     {% include_code /path/to/code.py [lang:python] [lines:X-Y] [:hidefilename:] [title] %}

 All arguments are optional but must be specified in the order shown above.

+    {% include_code /path/to/code.py lines:1-10 Test Example %}

+This example will show the first ten lines of the file.

-If using `:hidefilename:`, a title must be provided as indicated above.
+To hide filename, use `:hidefilename:`.
+If using `:hidefilename:`, a title must be provided.

+You can hide download link with `:hidelink:`.

+If you would like to hide all three, i.e. title, filename and download link, use `:hideall:`.

+Following examples hides the filename.

     {% include_code /path/to/code.py lines:1-10 :hidefilename: Test Example %}

-This example will show the first ten lines of the file while hiding the actual filename.

 The script must be in the `code` subdirectory of your content folder;
 the default location can be changed by specifying the directory in your